SamirTalwar/monospacedmonologues.com/content/posts/2016-10-25--docker-part-seventeen--continuous-deployment.md

   - /post/152284505852/docker-part-seventeen-continuous-deployment
 ---

-*Apologies folks.
+_Apologies folks.
 I wrote this ages ago and apparently never published it.
-Well, late is better than never, so here it is!*
+Well, late is better than never, so here it is!_

-*You may want to remind yourself of [Docker Compose][Docker, Part Ten: Docker Compose] and [The Guts Of Docker Compose][Docker, Part Eleven: The Guts Of Docker Compose] first.*
+_You may want to remind yourself of [Docker Compose][docker, part ten: docker compose] and [The Guts Of Docker Compose][docker, part eleven: the guts of docker compose] first._

-[Docker, Part Ten: Docker Compose]: http://monospacedmonologues.com/post/141079525786/docker-part-ten-docker-compose
+[docker, part ten: docker compose]: http://monospacedmonologues.com/post/141079525786/docker-part-ten-docker-compose
-[Docker, Part Eleven: The Guts Of Docker Compose]: http://monospacedmonologues.com/post/141136358098/docker-part-eleven-the-guts-of-docker-compose
+[docker, part eleven: the guts of docker compose]: http://monospacedmonologues.com/post/141136358098/docker-part-eleven-the-guts-of-docker-compose

 ---